-In March 2015, it can be seen that:
+In April 2015, it can be seen that:

 - In Powys Teaching Health Board all patients had been waiting less than 26 weeks.
-In all other LHBs, less than 85 per cent of patients had been waiting less than 26 weeks for treatment. - In Powys Teaching Health Board, all patients had been waiting under 36 weeks for treatment.
-In all other LHBs, less than 98 per cent of patients had been waiting less than 36 weeks for treatment. - The LHB with the lowest percentage of patients waiting under 26 weeks was Hywel Dda Health Board.
-Abertawe Bro Morgannwg University Health Board had the lowest percentage of patients waiting under 36 weeks.
+In all other LHBs, less than 82 per cent of patients had been waiting less than 26 weeks for treatment. - In Powys Teaching Health Board, all patients had been waiting under 36 weeks for treatment.
+In all other LHBs, 97 per cent or fewer patients had been waiting less than 36 weeks for treatment. - The LHB with the lowest percentage of patients waiting under 26 weeks and under 36 weeks was Abertawe Bro Morgannwg University Health Board.